fixate/xstream-store-resource/README.md

   url: '/my-resource-endpoint/:with/:params',

   // optional configs
-  // types of requests to enable for the resource
+  // types of requests to create subscriptions for
   effects: [
     'create', // POST a new entity
     'find', // GET a list of resource entities